18F/handbook/_pages/how-we-work/tools/slack.md

     - Changes or actions that impact the entire team

 ### When to use @channel and @here
+In general, the larger a channel is, the more careful you should be about using broadcast notifications.

-- Type `@channel [message]` to send your message to everyone in the channel.
-Use sparingly and only if everyone in the channel needs to see your message.
+- Type `@channel [message]` to send a notification to everyone in the channel with your message.
+Use sparingly and only if everyone in the channel needs to see and read your message.
+When in doubt, ask first.
-- Type `@here [message]` to send your message to everyone in the channel with Slack open **at a desktop computer.** Don't use this as a softer version of an `@channel` because there will be no notification for anyone who wasn't at their computer.
+- Type `@here [message]` to send your message to everyone in the channel with Slack currently open **at a desktop computer.** Don't use this as a softer version of an `@channel` because there will be no notification for anyone who wasn't at their computer.
+This is more useful if you have an urgent need and need attention from everyone who is online right now.
+However, using @here in a large channel will still disrupt many people.

+Some channels may have particular guidance for getting help, which you can usually check in the channel status.
+Regardless, if you don't have an urgent need or a message that everyone needs to see, try posting your message without a broadcast notification.

 ### Frequently used emoji